ryanntannn/dicerealm/core/lib/src/main/java/com/dicerealm/core/combat/README.md

         - `UUID getAttackerID()`: Retrieves the unique identifier (UUID) of the attacker.
         - `UUID getTargetID()`: Retrieves the unique identifier (UUID) of the target.
         - `Dice getDamageDice()`: Retrieves the dice used for calculating damage.
+        - `int getDamageRoll()`: Retrieves the roll the dice made.
         - `String getHitLog()`: Retrieves the log message generated during the hit calculation.
         - `String getDamageLog()`: Retrieves the log message generated during the damage calculation.
+        - `String getPotionLog()`: Retrieves the log message generated during the Potion usage.

 ### 5. CombatLog
 - **Description**: Logs combat events and actions for later review